This post highlights some of the elementary schools of

 a new building in 1937

-1944 photo of the newer building
+a 1944 photo of the newer building below

 Ravenswood-Lake View Community Collection